Cryaniptic/P4S/main.typ

 = Mission idea

-== Who is plants for space?

-Plants for Space is currently experimenting with genetically engineered moss that can have a programmed response to a stimulus.
-Applications of this technology could be extended to on demand production of medicine on a long duration space mission, reactive/adaptive food production and so on.

-== Proposed mission

 To test the specimen in a space environment, Plants for Space wishes to transport a sample and test equipment into a microgravity environment.
 To do this supporting hardware will be needed (covered later in this document).
+The sample is expected to be a genetically modified piece of moss (#highlight[get exact species]) that is to express a designed response to a specified stimuli.
+These are yet to be decided but some early ideas for stimuli (Temperature change) and response (Colour change, growth response, chemical production).
+The exact mechanisms will need to be simple, lightweight and ideally using existing hardware.

+The method of transport for the mission is also yet to be decided, with the options being between a small-sat or mission being hosted aboard the ISS.
+Ideally the hardware design is mission agnostic, as both options face similar constraints, mainly independence/automation (satellite cant be interacted with once launched and very high labor cost upon the ISS), however ISS may have easier constraints for atmosphere.

 = Previous missions
 This list is not exhaustive and will mostly focus on plant based biological samples, but bacteria and bioscience experiments will be listed for completeness.